jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 Unless you know for sure that the number of flyweight instances are fixed and small, I'd prefer some sort of flyweight clean up.
 Instances can be released when there are no more references to them.
 For some languages, such as C++, this responsibility is mostly upon the developer.
 For other languages, such as Java, the environment will manage this and perform garbage collection when needed.

-The GoF didn't provide any Flyweight reclamation suggestions, as noted above.
+The GoF didn't provide any Flyweight reclamation suggestions, since they didn't feel they were necessary as noted above.
 Even with garbage collection, we have an issue, since the Flyweight itself is a reference which would prevent garbage collection.

 Java has a nice way to address this with its [WeakHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/WeakHashMap.html) class.
-A __WeakHashMap__ doesn't include references stored in the Map against the reference count.
+A `WeakHashMap` doesn't include references stored in the Map against the reference count.
 If the only reference remaining is the one from the Weak Map, then the instance is eligible for garbage collection.

 ```java
 private static Map<String, Flyweight> flyweights = new WeakHashMap<>();